-If you are an athlete, you know the importance of recovery and the frustration of muscle soreness that limits your performance.
+If you’re an athlete, you know the importance of recovery and the frustration of muscle soreness that limits your performance.

 In this comprehensive article based on the latest scientific research, we explore how magnesium can become your best ally to reduce post-workout muscle pain.